911RSR/RaceTemp/README.md

 6. Ignition probe for engine RPM.
 This is just a wire and some protection diodes connected to one of the microcontroller's timer inputs
 7. Gyro/accelerometer: MPU9250.
 This worked OK until I disconnected and disabled it because "g" anyway will be calculated based on Sat.Nav.

-You can of course add your own selection of other sensors.
+You can of course add your own selection of other sensors -- see for example the pedal sensor in the Mech folder.
 My plan:
 1) $\lambda$ or O<sub>2</sub>: Bosch LSU-ADV and Bylund's LambdaShield with Bosch CJ125 chip.
 The code for this is included and enabled -- just hook it up and try!
 I prefer to present the results as "Fuel Excess" -- negative FuEx means lean (danger), positive FuEx is rich (safe).
 FuEx = 1 / $\lambda$ - 1
 2) Knock sensor: TPIC8101DWTR chip and 0261231176 sensor